zhuofany/Yu-portfolio/README.md

 * I hope to learn about different data visualization ideas from other students through the discussion board.
 I believe that everyone's understanding of data is unique, which can be extremely beneficial to me.

 ## Portfolio 📃
-Here is works of Telling Stories With Data
+Here are works of Telling Stories With Data 🌻
 ## [Assignment 1](assignment-one.md)
 ## [Assignment 2](assignment-two.md)
 ## [Assignment 3](assignment-three.md)